 TGbe editor: Please incorporate the following changes between L37 and L46, in P515 of 802.11be D2.0

-For an OFDMA EHT MU PPDU, the The power boost factor POWER_BOOST_FACTOR parameter in the TXVECTOR for the r-th an occupied RU or MRU in an OFDMA EHT MU PPDU shall be in the range of [1/2, 2] if the Power Boost Factor Support subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element from any recipient STA of the PPDU equals 0; and otherwise it shall be in the range of [0.5, 2].
+For an OFDMA EHT MU PPDU, the The power boost factor POWER_BOOST_FACTOR parameter in the TXVECTOR for the r-th an occupied RU or MRU in an OFDMA EHT MU PPDU shall be in the range of [1/2, 2] if the Power Boost Factor Support subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element from any recipient STA of the PPDU equals 0; and otherwise the POWER_BOOST_FACTOR shall be in the range of [0.5, 2].
 For a non-OFDMA EHT MU PPDU transmitted to a single user, POWER_BOOST_FACTOR shall be set to 1.

 Subject to these constraints, the value of POWER_BOOST_FACTOR is otherwise implementation specific.

-For a non-OFDMA EHT MU PPDU transmitted to a single user, the value of POWER_BOOST_FACTOR shall be set to 1.
+For a non-OFDMA EHT MU PPDU, the POWER_BOOST_FACTOR shall be set to 1.

-For a EHT sounding NDP PPDU, the value of POWER_BOOST_FACTOR shall be set to 1.
+For an EHT sounding NDP PPDU, the POWER_BOOST_FACTOR shall be set to 1.

-For a non-OFDMA EHT MU PPDU transmitted to more than one user, the value of POWER_BOOST_FACTOR is implementation specific, but subject to regulatory requirements (#11868).

-For a EHT TB PPDU, POWER_BOOST_FACTOR is not presented in the TXVECTOR. (#10944)
+NOTE-- For an EHT TB PPDU, the POWER_BOOST_FACTOR is not present in the TXVECTOR. (#10944)

 CID 10945